 En T’attendant talks about the waiting times during trips.
 Of the emotions of which we are witnesses or that we feel in the moments of separations and reunions.

 La Tasse is a song with deeper, darker theme.
 From the metaphor of the sea and its currents, it brings us closer to the feeling of losing control, or simply getting lost.

-On court This theme wants to be a warning regarding our rhythm of life, where everything is done in haste and the pleasures of contemplation are forgotten.
+On court is a theme that wants to be a warning regarding our rhythm of life, where everything is done in haste and the pleasures of contemplation are forgotten.

-Oh Mon Amour says it’s a song of “amour.”
+Oh Mon Amour is a song of “amour.”
 A love that tries to go against the tide.